bitsai/jarvis/README.md

     lein run

-Opening the interface in the browser:
+Open the interface in the browser:

     localhost:8080